vjelic/pytorch-glog-fork/Installation/ROCm_Installation_Guide_v3.7.md

     sudo yum install rocm-dev

-Note: To execute ROCm-enabled applications, you will require a system installed with the full ROCm driver stack.
+**Note**: To execute ROCm-enabled applications, you will require a system installed with the full ROCm driver stack.

 ### Using ROCm with Upstream Kernel Drivers